liujianuuei/blog.liujianuuei.github.io/_drafts/Enterprise/JPA.md

  - Validation: validateForSave, validateForDelete, validateForInsert, validateForUpdate, validateValueForKey, validateXXX, which shoulld be automatically invoked before assigning value to property and saving anything to the database.
 But in most cases, this validation mechanism is not useful as validation always happens on UI and document parsing moment.
 This also raises a question what is a good validation mechanism?
 How to avoid duplicate validation?
  - Referential integrity enforcement: If can specify whether a to-one relationship is optional or mandatory?
 If can specify delete rules(cascade, nullify, deny) for relationships?
  - Automatic primary and foreign key generation
- - Transaction management & Locking: Pessimistic, Optimistic, On-Demand. - Test this!
+ - Transaction management & Locking mechanisms: Pessimistic, Optimistic, On-Demand. - Test this!
 5. [object -> datasbse] Is there a mechanisms for setting defaults for new objects?
 6. Is manipulation to raw object thru key-value model allowed: valueForKey, takeValueForKey?
 I think this should be forbidden.
 7. How to apply a filter (e.g. multi-table queries)?